 Sera is one of the Cerulean, an all-female society that live in the City Above the Sky, magically tethered high above a planet.
 She's always asked more questions than she should, and she's never been attracted to her fellow women like she should.
 Then she's chosen to sacrifice herself to break the City's tether so they can seek a new planet with fresh resources.
 But something goes wrong: the tether doesn't break, and Sera finds herself on the planet below, meeting people whose society is very different from hers — and who face unexpected dangers.
 This fascinating first book in a fantasy duology builds a vibrant world that encourages young adult readers to question the metaphorical tethers society puts on us all.
 The duology concludes in The Alcazar

 On September 11, a picture of baby Abbi celebrating her birthday as the South Tower of the World Trade Center collapsed behind her went viral.
 Fifteen years later, Abbi just wants to be anonymous — and to enjoy one more summer before she admits to her parents that the bloody cough she's developed may be a sign of 9/11 syndrome from breathing toxins in the air near Ground Zero.
 But when she starts her job as a counselor for Knights Day Camp, she's immediately recognized by Noah Stern, who has his own 9/11 story to tell.
-In the voices of these two teens, Julie Buxbaum, author of Tell Me Three Things, explores loss, friendship, and how stories help us manage the aftermath of tragedy.
+In the voices of these two teens, Julie Buxbaum, author of Tell Me Three Things, explores loss, resiliency, first love, and the power of friendship to help us forge a new future.

 We all feel angry sometimes — and sometimes, that anger is a sign that we need to make a change!
 In this book from the Instant Help Solutions series, teens will learn how to use mindfulness to figure out the core values and goals behind their anger, and channel and harness the energy of the feeling towards positive changes.
 The book breaks down how to advocate for yourself and others, both through advice from adults and through real-life stories of teens who took action.
 With the help of this book, teens who want to change their relationship with anger can turn it into a tool for their futures.